Air and Climate

 Uninhabited areas of the NWT are considered to have pristine air.
 Air quality in developed regions such as Yellowknife, is compared to "natural" levels found within these regions.

-Community emission sources include power generation, residential and commercial heating, transportation and incineration of waste, including medical waste.
+Community emission sources include power generation, residential and commercial heating, transportation and incineration of waste.
 Peak pollution concentrations occur in the springtime due to dust from roads and on cold winter days when pollutants are trapped near the surface.

-Mining emission sources include power generation, mine fleet, ore processing and remote camp wastes.
+Mining emission sources include power generation, mine fleet and ore processing.
 Air quality modelling completed during Environmental Assessments indicates that there is potential for local air quality impacts during development.
 Dust appears to be the main concern.
 Most mines have, or are developing, an air quality monitoring program.
 Ongoing modelling studies are investigating cumulative impacts from mine emissions to regional air quality.

 Smoke from forest fires can greatly affect local and regional air quality.
 Forest fires can cause high concentration levels of particulate matter and ground-level ozone and can significantly impact visibility.
 Most exceedances of air quality standards in the NWT are linked to forest fires.